Rustic Grey Dresser (Twin 1)

 Estate sales can be great places to pick up pieces of furniture at a good price.
-We found this dresser and another dresser that was identical to it at a local estate sale, so we properly named the dressers the twins.
+We found two identical dressers at a local estate sale, so we properly named the dressers the twins.
 We had a friendly competition where Sydney designed one and Josh designed the other.
-This is the story of Sydney's design, The Rustic Grey Dresser.
+This blog post is the story of Sydney's design, The Rustic Grey Dresser.

 We used the following supplies on this dresser:

-The paint that was on the dresser was extremely thick, so we were not able to just take a sander to it.
-So we turned to our favorite paint stripper, CitriStrip, to remove the paint before we started sanding.
-We use a cheap paintbrush to apply the CitriStrip, and then we let it sit for a while.
+The paint on the dresser was extremely thick, so we could not just take a sander to it.
+So we turned to one of our favorite paint strippers, CitriStrip, to remove the paint before we started sanding.
+We used a cheap paintbrush to apply the CitriStrip, and then we let it sit for a while.
 You will be able to tell when it starts to work because the paint we start bubbling up (the picture on the right shows this).
-After letting it sit for a while (on this project we let it sit for a couple of hours) we will use a scraper and scrape off the paint.
+After letting it sit for a while (on this project, we let it sit for a couple of hours), we will use a scraper and scrape off the paint.
 Sometimes you might need to use a little muscle to get the paint off.
-As we noted above, it is important that you ensure that all of the CitriStrip is removed, or it could affect your finish later on.
+As we noted above, you must ensure that all of the CitriStrip is removed, or it could affect your finish later on.

-After we finished scraping the paint off the dresser we sanded the body down.
-We start with our orbital sander using an 80 grit sandpaper.
-Then we hand sand with a 120 grit sandpaper.
-This process seems to be extremely effective in putting the dresser in its bare bones state.
+After we finished scraping the paint off the dresser, we sanded the body down.
+We start with our orbital sander using 80 grit sandpaper.
+Then we hand sand with 120 grit sandpaper.
+This process seems to be extremely effective in putting the dresser in its bare-bones state.

-After we sanded the dresser down, we made sure to tape the inside of the of the body.
+After we sanded the dresser down, we made sure to tape the inside of the body.
 It is always important to remember to tape the inside of the body where the drawers slide in and out.
-We will admit that this is not a necessary step, but if you want to have a re-purposed dresser that looks professional grade, then every detail matters.
+We will admit that this is not necessary, but if you want to have a re-purposed dresser that looks professional-grade, then every detail matters.

 Once the body was taped, we painted the body with mineral paint.
 We usually do two coats of paint to make sure that everything is sufficiently covered.